 State of the war in late June 1944

 Following hot on the heals of Operation Martlet just to the west (which we played recently) the 15th Scottish Infantry Division, the 43rd Wessex Infantry Division and 11th Armoured Division drove into the hard-pressed 12th SS to their front.
-The plan was to begin encircling Caen from the west, and after some hard fighting the British superiority in artillery and manpower began to wear down the Germans and a large salient began to form in the front.
+The plan was to begin encircling Caen from the west, and after some hard fighting the British superiority in artillery and numbers began to wear down the Germans and a large salient began to form in the front.
 As they so often did, the Germans scratched together whatever armoured forces were arriving at the front, and threw them into the flanks of the “Scottish Corridor”.
 Two Kampfgruppes (“Weidinger” and “Frey”) would attack both sides of the corridor, supported by a handful of tanks.

 In our play-through of Martlet the Germans ended still very firmly in possession of the Rauray spur on the flank of Operation Epsom, so Kampfgruppe Weidinger is reinforced and starts its attack earlier than in real life.
 The campaign only represents one day of action, and it’s the moment when the British are caught by surprise and the Germans are very much the better prepared and better-armed force.
 Can the unlucky defenders of the Scottish Corridor stop the German thrusts before they link up and snuff out Operation Epsom?